 These maps show overall city-wide trends in residential real estate prices.
 Commercial property is excluded from the data.

-The values are mapped directly to a simple linear HSB colour spectrum that goes from pure blue to pure red.
+The prices are mapped directly to a simple linear HSB colour spectrum that goes from pure blue to pure red.
 They are mapped according to their respective position in a sorted list of all property prices, not according to the actual value of the property.
 This is the reason why the scale at the botton has irregular intervals.
 If regular intervals were used, almost the entire map would be blueish-green, because the few most expensive properties would stretch the scale way too far.

 The data was found on real estate websites.
 The same data was used for the heatmaps and the choropleths.